Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-log-analytics-logstash-output-plugin/README.md

 Use the tutorial from the previous section to retrieve the following attributes:
 - **client_app_Id** - String, The 'Application (client) ID' value created in step #3 of the "Configure Application" section of the tutorial you used in the previous step.
 - **client_app_secret** -String, The value of the client secret created in step #5 of the "Configure Application" section of the tutorial you used in the previous step.
 - **tenant_id** - String, Your subscription's tenant id.
-You can find in the following path: Home -> Azure Active Directory -> Overview Under 'Basic Information'.
+You can find in the following path: Home -> Microsoft Entra ID -> Overview Under 'Basic Information'.
 - **data_collection_endpoint** - String, - The value of the logsIngestion URI (see step #3 of the "Create data collection endpoint" section in Tutorial [Tutorial - Send custom logs to Azure Monitor Logs using resource manager templates - Azure Monitor | Microsoft Docs](<https://docs.microsoft.com/azure/azure-monitor/logs/tutorial-custom-logs-api#create-data-collection-endpoint>).
 - **dcr_immutable_id** - String, The value of the DCR immutableId (see the "Collect information from DCR" section in [Tutorial - Send custom logs to Azure Monitor Logs (preview) - Azure Monitor | Microsoft Docs](<https://docs.microsoft.com/azure/azure-monitor/logs/tutorial-custom-logs#collect-information-from-dcr>).
 - **dcr_stream_name** - String, The name of the data stream (Go to the json view of the DCR as explained in the "Collect information from DCR" section in [Tutorial - Send custom logs to Azure Monitor Logs (preview) - Azure Monitor | Microsoft Docs](<https://docs.microsoft.com/azure/azure-monitor/logs/tutorial-custom-logs#collect-information-from-dcr>) and copy the value of the "dataFlows -> streams" property (see circled in red in the below example).